xiaohan2012/xiaohan2012.github.io/_posts/2015-09-23-pgm-5-generalized-linear-model.md

 ### Why do we study it?

 - it's a generic form for many ML models
-- if we can a generic parameter estimation method for this generic form, we can aplly it to all its instance models
+- if we can a generic parameter estimation method for this generic form, we can apply it to all its instance models

 ### Definition